BOARD OF DIRECTORS

 Randal Brooks, MA, LPC

 Randy and his wife Deb live near Marana, Arizona.
 He holds a Master’s Degree in Counseling Psychology.
-Randy is currently governor of Rotary District 5500 in 2012-2013.
+Randy is the past governor of Rotary District 5500 in 2012-2013.
 Mr. Brooks is the vice president of the Alzheimer’s Research and Prevention Foundation and presents information about the ARPF programs throughout the country and the world.

 He and his wife have hosted several Rotary Youth Exchange students from Brazil, Germany, and Peru.
 Currently, Randy is the Chair of the Group Study Exchange and was a team leader of the GSE team to South Africa in 2009.
 He has attended the International Rotary Conventions in Copenhagen, Salt Lake City, Los Angeles, Montreal, and France, and attended the Rotary Day at the United Nations.